Push API tutorial 2: Manage secured content

 Step 2: Create a security identity provider

 The security identity provider of a secured source is a Coveo organization module whose main purpose is to crawl a specific secured enterprise system on a regular basis to retrieve its latest security identity relationships and forward this data to the security identity cache (see Security identity cache and provider).
 A security identity provider allows the items in a secured source to reference existing and valid security identities in their permission models.
-This ensures that only the users who are allowed to see a specific item in its original secured repository can see this item in their query results (see Typical Coveo secured search).
+This ensures that only the users who are allowed to see a specific item in its original secured repository can see this item in their query results.
+See Typical Coveo secured search for more details.

 Request body